-This Green Belt training course deals explicitly with the Design for Six Sigma method.
-So you will be trained to be a Green Belt and you will then be able to carry out operations in a project in accordance with the Six Sigma methodology.
+This Green Belt training course deals explicitly with the Six Sigma method.
+So you will be trained to be a Green Belt and you will then be able to carry out operations in a project in accordance with the methodology.
 As a Green Belt you will be responsible for the statistical justification with which the correct decisions can be taken in your organisation.
 You can perform development and improvement projects independently and can support the DfSS Black Belt effectively in complex projects.
 The focus on client demand and the proactive way of collecting data lead to better products and an improvement in the corporate results.

 To enhance the effectiveness of the learning process for the Six Sigma methodology and the associated tools, you will perform your first project in tandem with the course’s progression.
 You will also receive support in projects in the form of free participation in the Six Sigma User Group (4x a year) for one year.
 With the actual contribution to the corporate results of your project, the investment in this course will be justified.